mthl/www/source/_posts/gsoc-final-report.md

 # Conclusion

 This project has not being merged in Texinfo [SVN repository](https://svn.savannah.gnu.org/viewvc/texinfo/trunk/) yet.
 However it should happen in the following months.
-Regarding the missing features, probably the most notable one is the abscence of support of Regular expression in the global search.
+Regarding the missing features, probably the most notable one is the absence of support of Regular expression in the global search.
 Additionally the use of the *space bar* and *backspace* keys for navigation has not been investigated.

 I would like to thank my mentors Gavin Smith and Per Bothner for their guidance and dedication.
 Being able to spend my summer on this project has been a pleasant experience that allowed me to become more familiar with JavaScript and Web programming in general.